Discover the Cultural Heritage of Innsbruck, Austria

 8. Maria Theresien Strasse

-Many townhouses and former merchants’ houses around Goldenes Dachl have beautiful, lively façades adorned with motifs from the history, sculptures and maybe a bay window – and are fine examples of traditional Tyrolean architecture.
-Some of the late Gothic-style buildings have painted frescoes on their façades, and others have arcaded façades and stucco in a sumptuous baroque or rococo style.
+Many townhouses and former merchants’ houses around Goldenes Dachl have beautiful, lively façades adorned with motifs from history, sculptures and maybe a bay window – and are fine examples of traditional Tyrolean architecture.
+Some of the late Gothic-style buildings have painted frescoes on their façades, others arcaded façades and stucco in a sumptuous baroque or rococo style.

 The Innsbruck relief-covered house with the Golden Roof is today a museum showcasing the life of Maximilian I and the history of this region in Austria in the Middle Ages.

 The Court Church or the Imperial Hofkirche, is also known as the Schwarzmanderkirche (Church of the Black Men) or Franziskanerkirche.
 It is yet another landmark in Innsbruck that is part of the Habsburg Empire Heritage in Austria.
-The Gothic church, one of the finest in Innsbruck, was together with the adjacent Franciscan monastery built in the 16th century by Emperor Ferdinand I.
+The Gothic church, one of the finest in Innsbruck, was with the adjacent Franciscan monastery built in the 16th century by Emperor Ferdinand I.

 Innsbruck Cathedral or St James Cathedral (in German: Dom zu St Jakob) is an 18th-century baroque church that obtained cathedral status in 1964.